FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/ontology-service.md

 ## How it fits in pynxtools

-The `ontology service` only operates when `pynxtools` is run within `NOMAD`.
-It is registered as an [`APIEntryPoint`](https://nomad-lab.eu/prod/v1/docs/reference/config.html#apientrypoint), which allows NOMAD to automatically discover and mount the FastAPI routes at startup.
-The service exposes the [NeXusOntology](https://github.com/nexusformat/NeXusOntology) to users and connected systems.
+The `ontology service` itself lives in the standalone [`nomad-ontology-service`](https://github.com/FAIRmat-NFDI/nomad-ontology-service) plugin, not in `pynxtools`.
+It is registered as an [`APIEntryPoint`](https://nomad-lab.eu/prod/v1/docs/reference/config.html#apientrypoint), which allows NOMAD to automatically discover and mount its FastAPI routes at startup. `pynxtools` is a *consumer* of this service: it generates the ontology file the service reads, and queries the service's HTTP API during processing to attach semantic technique metadata to NeXus entries.

 ## Core concepts